fpirri/covid19/README.english.md

 The question of the moment is:
 What do we know about COVID19 and what should we know better about it?
 My answer is daunting: it seems that the important parameters are unknown or little known.
-To understand this, I had to first study some epidemiological theories. [==> DETAILS: the teory]( ./README.english.md#details-epidemiology)
+To understand this, I had to first study some epidemiological theories.
 What parameters would I like to know about COVID19?
 Here is a short and non-exhaustive list:
 1. percentage of naturally immune people;
 2. presence and duration of immunity for healed persons;